- What does this standard mean?

 - What evidence can I collect to show that I’m meeting this standard?

 The second of the Australian Professional Standards for Teachers is to know the content and how to teach it.
-This standard covers most of what you actually teach in the classroom, from the curriculum content to core skills and perspectives.
+This standard is a part of the Professional Knowledge domain and covers most of what you actually teach in the classroom, from the curriculum content to core skills and perspectives.

 What does this standard mean?